DW0RKiN/M4_FORTH/README.md

 On the first line immediately change quotes to `{` and `}`.
 All M4 macros use these new quotes.

-`LAST.M4` must be appended to the end of the file using:
+All used library functions, variables and strings are automatically added at the end of the file.
+If you need to place something else behind them, you must manually write:

     include({./M4/LAST.M4})dnl

+And everything he writes underneath will be the last.

 Among other things, this file lists all used runtime library functions.
 For example, to list a string or a number.
 Multiplication and division functions.
 Lists the strings used or allocates space for used variables.